 For more information on the flu vaccination, CLICK HERE.

-North Richmond Community Health (NRCH) is pleased to advise that we are an approved vaccination provider for the COVID-19 AstraZeneca and Pfizer vaccine.
+North Richmond Community Health (NRCH) is pleased to advise that we are an approved vaccination provider for the COVID-19 Pfizer.
 We are happy to provide COVID-19 immunisation for our local area and wider community.

 Book your COVID-19 vaccination

 ATAGI UPDATE – Recommendations of a winter dose of COVID-19* approved from 7 July 2022

 The Australian Technical Advisory Group on Immunisation (ATAGI) has updated its recommendations for a winter dose of COVID-19 vaccine to help reduce severe disease from the emerging surge of Omicron BA.4 and BA.5 subvariant infections, and to reduce the burden on Australian hospitals and the healthcare system in coming months.

 - Adults aged 50 to 64 years are now recommended to receive a winter booster dose of a COVID-19 vaccine.

 - Adults aged 30 to 49 years can receive a winter booster dose of a COVID-19 vaccine, however the benefit for people in this age group is less certain.